Documentation structure for LLMs (llms.txt)

 junit: test-reports/tests.xml

-Smarter Testing is test runner agnostic, replace the below discover and run examples with your test runner, the next step will verify the commands are set up correctly.
+Smarter Testing is test runner agnostic.
+Replace the discover and run examples below with your test runner commands.
+The next step validates that the commands are set up correctly.

 ---